 Update Added 2011

-For pretty dramatic changes in the findings on when and why users scroll or don't scroll, please see my seminar on Fundamental Guidelines for Web Usability .
+For pretty dramatic changes in the findings on when and why users scroll or don't scroll, please see our seminar on Top Web UX Guidelines.